 Headlights are usually moulded from polycarbonate polymer - tough stuff that really takes a beating and holds up amazingly well.
 However, over time, dust, debris, atmospheric chemicals, automatic car washes and ultraviolet (UV) radiation can break down the surface.
 Not only does it make the lenses look dull, it reduces the amount of light hitting the road whilst driving at night so they require maintenance at least once every few years, depending on driving conditions.

 Some types of damage, like cracks and stone chips may necessitate replacement of the headlight assembly but most foggy headlights can be returned to a like-new condition with a professional headlight restoration.

 So why not just buy new headlight Lenses?

-Headlight lenses can be very expensive, ranging all the way up to £1,000 for some luxury cars.
+Headlights can be very expensive, ranging all the way up to and over £1,000 for some luxury cars.
 Professional headlight polishing provides a low-cost option to purchasing new lenses.

 Four Things to Know About Headlight Restoration

 Maybe you’re considering a do-it-yourself restoration and wondering how the results will compare to a professional job.
 Before you buy that kit or spray that insect repellent, here are four things you should know:

 1. Pro Headlight Restoration Improves Driving Safety